nabil828/comp4537-f22/Labs/Lab 8 - Error Handling/readme.md

-# Task 1 - Introduce Custom API Exceptions
+# Task 1 - Introduce Custom API Exceptions/Errors
 Similar to what we did in the last example in the lecture, introduce new exceptions like `PokemonBadRequest`, `PokemonBadRequestMissingID`, `PokemonDbError` , or `PokemonNotFoundError`.
 Maintain the hierarchy between related exceptions.
 For example  `PokemonBadRequestMissingID` should extends `PokemonBadRequest`

 # Task 2 - Trigger Exceptions/Errors